crazygolem/traefik-subsonic-basicauth/README.md

 authentication scheme, it lets you remove sensitive query parameters to reduce the risk of exposing them in logs.

+The plugin validates Subsonic authentication parameters for security, and removes them before forwarding the request.

 # Security warning

 This plugin requires clients to use the old subsonic authentication scheme where